Gamergate: Gamer identity

-Gamergate is particularly associated with opposition to the influence of so-called "social justice warriors" in the gaming industry and media, who are perceived as a threat to traditional gaming culture.
+Gamergate is particularly associated with opposition to the influence of so-called social justice warriors in the gaming industry and media, who are perceived as a threat to traditional gaming culture.
 As the video-game market grew more diverse, cultural critics became interested in issues of gender representation and identity in games.
 One prominent feminist critic of the representation of women in gaming is Anita Sarkeesian, whose Tropes vs. Women in Video Games project is devoted to female stereotypes in games.
-Her fund-raising campaign and videos were met with hostility and harassment by some gamers.
+Her fundraising campaign and videos were met with hostility and harassment by some gamers.
 Further incidents raised concerns about sexism in video gaming.
 Prior to August 2014, escalating harassment prompted the International Game Developers Association (IGDA) to provide support groups for harassed developers and to begin discussions with the FBI to help investigate online harassment of game developers.
 In an interview on Comedy Central's program The Colbert Report, Sarkeesian said she believes women are targeted because they are "challenging the status quo of gaming as a male-dominated space".